cesarfp/ballastlane-blog/README.md

 1. **Download and run SQL Server docker image**: `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=Strong#Password" -p 1433:1433 --name ballastlane-blog -d mcr.microsoft.com/mssql/server:2022-latest`

-    Note: To run the application, you can leave the default values but if you want to change:
+    Note: You can leave the default values, but if you want to make changes:

-    - The password, you can do it here: "MSSQL_SA_PASSWORD=Strong#Password".
+    - To modify the password, adjust the value here: "MSSQL_SA_PASSWORD=Strong#Password".
-    - The ports: -p 1433:1433
-    - The docker container name: --name ballastlane-blog
+    - To change the ports, modify the `-p 1433:1433` section.
+    - To set a different container name, adjust: `--name ballastlane-blog`

 2. **Clong the repostiory**: `git clone https://github.com/cesarfp/ballastlane-blog.git`

-3. **Publish the database**: Open the Visual Studio solution, go to the Ballastlane.Blog.Database project to create the database schema.
+3. **Publish the database**:
+- Open the Visual Studio solution.
+- Go to the Ballastlane.Blog.Database and publish it.

-    Note: Select the database instance and choose a database name.
+- Select the database instance and use "BallastlaneBlog" as database name.
+    - Note: You can use a different database name however, considering update the connection string in the appsetting.json file in the web api project.

-4. **Execute the application**: Once the Visual Studio solution is open, make make sure that the Ballastlane.Blog.Api project is selected as Startup project, and run the application.
+4. **Execute the application**:
+- Ensure that the Ballastlane.Blog.Api project is selected as the startup project in Visual Studio.
+- Run the application.

 ## User Stories